Expert Reviews – Majete WR

 4/5

-An easy 70km drive from the southern city of Blantyre, Majete is Malawi’s only Big Five reserve, having seen its fortunes turned around and over 2500 animals reintroduced since African Parks took over in 2003.
+An easy 70km drive from the southern city of Blantyre, Majete is one of only two Big Five reserves in Malawi, having seen its fortunes turned around and over 3,000 animals reintroduced since African Parks took over in 2003.
 Indeed, the elephant population grew to well over 400 by 2017, allowing the NGO to move 200 to Nkhotakota Wildlife Reserve as part of its historic ‘500 Elephants’ translocation.
 Not only is this Malawi’s premier wildlife-watching destination, but its miombo woodland and savannah alongside the Shire River are reasonably accessible, with 2WD-fit roads leading to and through part of the reserve.
 Accommodation ranges from a campsite to lodges in and around Majete, and a museum at the gate covers the conservation projects.

 Expert